Plant Industry - Spotted Lanternfly

 In Kernersville?
 No need to report.
 Here’s how you can help Stomp the Spread!

 Spotted lanternfly, Lycorma delicatula, is an invasive planthopper that was first detected in the United States in Berks County, Pennsylvania, in 2014.
-Since then, the pest has been detected in over 17 states.
-Reproducing infestations of this pest have been found throughout Pennsylvania as well as portions of Connecticut, Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Massachusetts, New Jersey, New York, Ohio, Rhode Island, Tennessee, Virginia, and West Virginia.
+Since then, the pest has been detected in over 18 states.
+Reproducing infestations of this pest have been found throughout Pennsylvania as well as portions of Connecticut, Delaware, Georgia, Illinois, Indiana, Kentucky, Maryland, Massachusetts, New Jersey, New York, Ohio, Rhode Island, Tennessee, South Carolina, Virginia, and West Virginia.
 The first live population of spotted lanternfly was found in Forsyth County, North Carolina near the border with Guilford County in June 2022 and in Reidsville (Rockingham County) and Lenoir (Caldwell County) in spring 2025.
 These are currently the only known populations of this pest in the state.

 (Image courtesy of New York Integrated Pest Management, Cornell University)